roethlar/Auditamate/installer/Docs/LOGGING_GUIDE.md

 2. Review the transcript log for complete execution history
 3. Look for "ERROR" or "CRITICAL" entries in the main log file

+## Screenshot Capture for Audit Compliance

+When command capture is enabled, the tool takes **full-screen screenshots** that include:
+- The PowerShell window showing the command execution
+- The Windows taskbar with system clock (required for timestamp verification)
+- Any other visible windows or desktop content

+**Why full-screen screenshots are required:**
+- Regulatory compliance requires non-tamperable timestamp evidence
+- System clock in taskbar provides verifiable proof of when commands were executed
+- Screenshots serve as visual audit trail for compliance reviews

+**Privacy Notice:**
+- Close or minimize any sensitive applications before running audits
+- Screenshots are saved only to the audit output directory
+- You will be prompted for consent before any screenshots are taken

 ## Important Notes

 - **Never use Clear-Host or screen clearing** - This prevents users from seeing errors